 The RCP discloses personal details to appropriate suppliers, in order for members and other service users to take advantage of any discounts on products and services offered by the RCP’s partners.

-How we protect your data outside the territories covered by the GDPR
+How we protect your data outside the territories covered by EU GDPR

-All data sharing outside the EU is covered by full written agreements which include GDPR requirements.
+All data sharing outside these territories is covered by full written agreements which include GDPR requirements.

 How long we keep your data and why